2182 views at 20/02/2016.

-My vector drawing (not an automated copy) of the american civil war USS Harriet Lane with a sky background provided by PDimages and a seascape made in gimp using detail from an image supplied by PDimages.
+My vector drawing, using Inkscape, (not an automated copy) of the american civil war USS Harriet Lane and lightning, with a sky background provided by PDimages and a seascape made in gimp using detail from an image supplied by PDimages.

 American Civil War